All Collections

 Version numbering is as follows:

-We use TeamCity build management to compile our system locally.
-Unit tests are run through TeamCity to help verify the integrity of the system.
+We use Azure DevOps to compile our system.
+Tests are run through 3rd party software to help verify the integrity of the system.

 System compilation via the cloud is done with Azure DevOps.